Media Quality and Network Connectivity Performance in Microsoft Teams

 A service level agreement (SLA) on availability of the connection between your network and Microsoft network.
 ExpressRoute has a guaranteed Availability SLA of 99.9%.

-Planned and guaranteed bandwidth required for Office 365 services.
-You can achieve this by sending only Office 365 traffic or Skype for Business traffic using the ExpressRoute and then have all other Internet traffic go through other Internet egress/ingress points for your network.
+Planned and guaranteed bandwidth required for Microsoft 365 and Office 365 services.
+You can achieve this by sending only Microsoft 365, Office 365, or Skype for Business traffic using the ExpressRoute and then have all other Internet traffic go through other Internet egress/ingress points for your network.

 ExpressRoute is designed to preserve DSCP QoS markings between your network and the Microsoft Network.

-For more information about ExpressRoute QoS and capacity planning, please refer to ExpressRoute and QoS in Skype for Business Online.
+For more information about ExpressRoute QoS and capacity planning, please refer to ExpressRoute and QoS in Microsoft Teams.

-Can I setup Azure ExpressRoute for Skype for Business Online Only?
+Can I set up Azure ExpressRoute for Microsoft Teams Only?

-Yes, you can set up Azure ExpressRoute to ensure excellent network connectivity from your company's network to only Skype for Business Online.
-This will provide the most optimal Real-Time media quality for your users but you can then continue connecting to other Office 365 services over the Internet.
+Yes, you can set up Azure ExpressRoute to ensure excellent network connectivity from your company's network to only Microsoft Teams.
+This will provide the most optimal Real-Time media quality for your users but you can then continue connecting to other Microsoft 365 or Office 365 services over the Internet.

 With BGP communities support, Microsoft will tag prefixes and routes with appropriate BGP community values based on the service they belong to.
 Microsoft will tag prefixes advertised through public peering and Microsoft peering with appropriate BGP community values indicating the region the prefixes are hosted in.
 You can rely on the community values to make appropriate routing decisions to offer optimal routing.
-You can use the Skype for Business Online BGP community value to setup up an ExpressRoute connection only for Skype for Business Online.
+You can use the Microsoft Teams BGP community value to set up up an ExpressRoute connection only for Microsoft Teams.
 You can find out more at ExpressRoute routing requirements.